-- (a) The performance standards specified for the method in this Part, with any performance claims and their manner of determination described in writing by the manufacturer, vendor, or installer;263 and - (b) The compatibility requirements in WAC 173-360A-0350. - (6) Certification of methods or equipment.264 Except for inventory control (WAC 173-360A-0620) and weekly manual tank gauging (WAC 173-360A-0625), the methods or equipment used to perform release detection must be certified in writing by the manufacturer or vendor or an independent third party as capable of meeting the performance standards specified for the release detection method in this Part using a test procedure: - (a) Developed by the U.S. Environmental Protection Agency; - (b) Developed by a nationally or internationally recognized association or independent testing laboratory; or - (c) Deemed equivalent by a nationally or internationally recognized association or independent testing laboratory to a test procedure developed by the U.S. Environmental Protection Agency. - (7) Performance of release detection.
-Release detection must be performed in accordance with: - (a) Any requirements specified for the method in this Part; - (b) Any instructions specified by the equipment manufacturer; and - (c) Any conditions or limitations specified in the certifications required under subsection (6) of this section, if applicable.265 - (8) Suspected releases.
-When the results of release detection under this Part indicate a release may have occurred, the suspected release must be reported and investigated in accordance with Part 7 of this chapter.
-The establishment of leak indication thresholds is a means of setting a standard for the equipment or method used.
-It is not intended to imply that actual leak rates or quantities less than the thresholds are allowable.
-No release is acceptable, and any indication that a release may have occurred should be reported and investigated in accordance with Part 7 of this chapter.
+- (b) Detect the leak rate or quantity specified for the method in this Part; - (c) Detect the specified leak rate or quantity with a probability of detection of at least 0.95 and a probability of false alarm of no more than 0.05, if required for the method in this Part; - (d) Meet any other standards specified for the method in this Part; and - (a) The performance standards specified for the method in this Part, with any performance claims and their manner of determination described in writing by the manufacturer, vendor, or installer;264 and - $\frac{\text{(e)}(b)}{\text{Meet t}}$ Meet $\frac{1}{2}$ The compatibility requirements in WAC 173-360A-0350. - (6) Third-party certifications Certification of methods or equipment.
+All electrical and mechanical release detection equipment and statistical inventory reconciliation methods Except for inventory control (WAC 173-360A-0620) and weekly manual tank gauging (WAC 173-360A-0625), the methods or equipment used to perform release detection must be certified in writing by the manufacturer or vendor or an independent third party as capable of meeting the performance standards in subsection (5)(c) of this section based on the type of regulated substance stored specified for the release detection method in this Part.
+Third party evaluations must be performed using a test procedure: - (a) Developed by the U.S. Environmental Protection Agency; - (b) Developed by a nationally or internationally recognized association or independent testing laboratory; or - (c) Deemed equivalent by a nationally or internationally recognized association or independent testing laboratory to a test procedure developed by the U.S. Environmental Protection Agency. - (7) Performance of release detection.
+Release detection must be performed in accordance with: - (c)(a) Any requirements specified for the method in this Part-; - (a)(b) Any instructions specified by the equipment manufacturer; and

-263 Consistent with §280.40(a)(4) of the federal rule, clarified that performance claims for release detection methods and equipment and their manner of determination must be described in writing by the manufacturer, vendor, or installer.
+264 Consistent with §280.40(a)(4) of the federal rule, clarified that performance claims for release detection methods and equipment and their manner of determination must be described in writing by the manufacturer, vendor, or installer.

-264 Consistent with EPA's implementation of §280.40(a)(4), clarified that, except for inventory control and manual tank gauging, the methods or equipment used to perform release detection must be certified in writing by the manufacturer or vendor or an independent third party as capable of meeting the applicable performance standards using a test procedure developed by EPA or a nationally recognized association or independent testing laboratory.
+265 Consistent with EPA's implementation of §280.40(a)(4), clarified that, except for inventory control and manual tank gauging, the methods or equipment used to perform release detection must be certified in writing by the manufacturer or vendor or an independent third party as capable of meeting the applicable performance standards using a test procedure developed by EPA or a nationally recognized association or independent testing laboratory.